bolt/bolt/.github/CONTRIBUTING.md

  3. If you're doing a PR for a non-trivial new feature, _please_ make an `RFC` issue first, as described above.
  4. Do not edit compiled asset files such as `bolt.js` or `bolt.css`.
-    Instead, edit the source javascript and Sass files inside the `/app/src/` directory.
+    Instead, edit the source JavaScript and Sass files inside the `/app/src/` directory.
 We'll handle the updated compiled files.
  5. For any change that you make, **please try to also add a test case(s)** in the `tests` directory.